-- 1. We continue to improve our program of advising and registration for all new students (started fall 2018) to ensure that they start out on the right path, followed by well publicized and high-touch outreach for regular semesterly advising and registration to ensure students get registered and stay on track.
-In the spring of 2022, we moved to a mandatory advising model, with in-major advising performed by faculty in a student's declared major. - Students at-risk and/or on probation are placed in a specially designed SLS Academic and Life Skills course that supports their return to good standing or, for new incoming students, that they are equipped to handle our rigorous and demanding curriculum.
-This past year over 70% of students in these courses demonstrated an overall improvement in their academic performance. - 3.
+- We continue to improve our program of advising and registration for all new students (started fall 2018) to ensure that they start out on the right path, followed by well publicized and high-touch outreach for regular semesterly advising and registration to ensure students get registered and stay on track.
+In the spring of 2022, we moved to a mandatory advising model, with in-major advising performed by faculty in a student's declared major. - 2.
+Students at-risk and/or on probation are placed in a specially designed SLS Academic and Life Skills course that supports their return to good standing or, for new incoming students, that they are equipped to handle our rigorous and demanding curriculum. - 3.
 Regular outreach to at-risk students is accomplished via an "EARLY ALERT" button in Canvas where faculty inform the Academic Success Center when students begin missing multiple classes.
 The ASC works closely with our CARE team and other offices to identify students in need and connect them with appropriate resources. - 4.
-Via our SACSCOC Quality Enhancement Plan, we will implement a new peer-learning initiative and focus on freshman courses to drive improvement in academic progress rate.
-This model intentionally replaces tutoring with a "learn-how-to-learn" methodology with student peers leading the sessions.
-A keystone part of this model is the direct tie to the academic courses delivered. - 5.
+We are implementing a new peer-learning initiative and focus on freshman courses to drive improvement in academic progress rate.
+This model intentionally replaces tutoring with a "learn-how-to-learn" methodology with student peers leading the sessions. - 5.
 We have implemented policy that: 1) provides opportunity for grade replacement that is expanded in the freshman year, 2) an academic review board model where students that are struggling academically or not making sufficient academic progress are reviewed after semester grades are assigned and before the start of the next semester.
 Results can include changes to next semester course schedules or in the case of students that are not working to succeed, suspension.
-This provides a pathway for students that invest in their own education and also excludes students who are not a positive influence on student culture.